MichiK/cards-against-users/README.md

 is executed on the command line, it returns a catchy saying.
 To start the debugging/development web server, call it as `./cards.py -d`.

-You will need to create two files `white.txt` and `black.txt` containing the content of the white and black cards, respectively, one per line.
+The two files `white.txt` and `black.txt` contain the content of the white and black cards, respectively, one per line.
 Comments starting with `#` as well as blank (empty) lines are ignored.

 `black.txt` contains the phrases with one or more blank spots.
 Blank spots are denoted by a number of placeholders: